Commission to talk about path forward for bus shelters

 “Now, now, that’s the best way I can tell it,” said Burns.

-Commissioners are scheduled to discuss the path forward on bus shelters at their meeting on Tuesday talk is all they can do, the money for shelters is not yet in city hands in Augusta George Eskola WJBF NewsChannel 6.
+Commissioners are scheduled to discuss the path forward on bus shelters at their meeting on Tuesday talk is all they can do, the money for shelters is not yet in city hands.